 Revamp your look with this simple and elegant jade oval pendant.
-0.75in length. .05in height.
-Sterling silver.
+3/4” x 1/2”.
+Setting is sterling silver.

-Jade was originally used by the Native peoples of Alaska for implements and adornment.
-It was officially designated the State Gemstone of Alaska in 1968.
-Most jade found in Alaska and Western Canada varies in color from pale to dark green, only about 5% of the jade mined is high quality enough for carvings and jewelry.
+Jade was originally used by the Native people of Alaska for implements and adornments.
+It was officially designated the Alaska State Gemstone in 1968.
+Most jade found in Alaska and Western Canada varies in color from pale to dark green.
+Only about 5% of the jade mined is high enough quality for carvings and jewelry.

-Our jade is called “nephrite”, it is fibrous and tough, with a hardness of 5-6, specific gravity of 3.0-3.3.
+Alaskan jade is nephrite jade.
+It is fibrous and tough with a hardness of 5-6 and specific gravity of 3-3.3.
 It is hydrous silicate of calcium and magnesium with varying amounts of iron which gives it its green color.
-Most of the jade used in our carvings and jewelry is currently mined in the Ogden Mountain region in the northern part of British Columbia.
+Most of the jade used in our carvings and jewelry is currently mined about 20 miles north of Juneau in the Ogden Mountain region in B.C.